interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 Implementations MUST ignore any input message when validating a PREIMAGE-SHA-256 fulfillment as the validation of this crypto-condition type only requires that the SHA-256 digest of the preimage, taken from the fulfillment, matches the fingerprint, taken from the condition.

+### Cost {#preimage-sha-256-condition-type-maxcost}

+The cost is the size, in bytes, of the **unencoded** preimage, plus the constant 32.
+The constant is added to ensure that even a zero length fulfillment reflects some processing cost.
+This prevents a large number of very small PREIMAGE-SHA-256 sub-fulfillments being used to construct a fulfillment that has a low calculated cost but a large real cost to process.

+    cost = preimage + 32

+### ASN.1 {#preimage-sha-256-condition-asn1}

+    -- Condition Fingerprint
+    -- The PREIMAGE-SHA-256 condition fingerprint content is not DER encoded -- The fingerprint content is the preimage

+    -- Fulfillment
+    PreimageSubfulfillment ::= SEQUENCE {
+      preimage OCTET STRING
+    }

 ### Condition Format {#preimage-sha-256-condition-type-condition}

-The fingerprint of a PREIMAGE-SHA-256 condition is the SHA-256 hash of the unencoded preimage.
+The fingerprint of a PREIMAGE-SHA-256 condition is the SHA-256 hash of the **unencoded** preimage.

-### MaxFulfillmentLength {#preimage-sha-256-condition-type-maxfulfillmentlength}

-The maxFulfillmentLength is the size, in bytes, of the preimage.

 ### Fulfillment Format {#preimage-sha-256-condition-type-fulfillment}

-    PreimageFulfillment ::= OCTET STRING (SIZE (32))
+The fulfillment simply contains the preimage.

 ### Validating {#preimage-sha-256-condition-type-validating}